Skip to content

 Well, no need to worry about that anymore.
 Just ask for what you think you should get.
 If you get less, you won’t be charged.
 This means you don’t need to worry too much about optimizing the first parameter.
 It’s better to ask for 50 and get 30 than asking for 25 and needing to make an extra query to fetch the remaining 5.

-Note: Although we return credits not spent, we still require that calls don’t exceed the maximum allowed per account.
-This means that if your account has an upper limit of 2002 credits, the query structure should not require more than 2002 credits.
+Although we return credits not spent, we still require that calls don’t exceed the maximum allowed per account.
+This means that if your account has an upper limit of 4004 credits, the query structure should not require more than 4004 credits.
 You can use the analyze argument present in all our queries to check this before making the call.

 This also includes requests that returned an error and IntrospectionQuery requests.